WithdrawalManager (Cyclical)

 During each withdrawal cycle there is a window of time during which all withdrawal requests assigned to it will be eligible for withdrawal.
 This withdrawal window is a period of time that takes place at the start of each withdrawal cycle and is shorter in duration than the cycle itself (such as the first two days of each week).
 After the window has passed, the LP tokens within that cycle are no longer able to be used to perform redemptions.

 After a withdrawal request has been performed, the user will have to wait for a certain amount of time to pass before they can perform the withdrawal.
-If a withdrawal request has been made on cycle n
+If a withdrawal request has been made on cycle n, it will be ready for withdrawal during the withdrawal window of cycle n+2.
+This effectively means that the user will have to wait at least one full Withdrawal Cycle before being able to withdraw.

 If a user missed their withdrawal window or does not want to withdraw their shares, they can update their withdrawal request.
 The following options are available:

-Refresh: The withdrawal request can be resubmitted with the same amount of shares by calling pool.requestRedeem(0)
+• Refresh: The withdrawal request can be resubmitted with the same amount of shares by calling pool.requestRedeem(0).

-Cancel: The withdrawal request can be completely cancelled by removing all of the shares.
-This is done by calling removeShares(n)
+• Cancel: The withdrawal request can be completely cancelled by removing all of the shares.
+This is done by calling removeShares(n) where n is the total amount of shares currently locked in the withdrawal manager.

 In all cases, the withdrawal request can only be updated once it has reached the start of its withdrawal window.
 Additionally, the newly updated request will be made available for withdrawal only after the current and following withdrawal cycles have elapsed.

-can and will vary.
+When the actual withdrawal is performed, the amount of assets withdrawn is calculated by converting the shares requested for withdrawal into assets using the current exchange rate.
+This means that the exchange rate between different user's redemptions from within the WithdrawalManager can and will vary.
 In case any loans have been impaired or are in the process of liquidation the value of each share will be decreased until the impairments/liquidations are finalized.
 This means that performing a withdrawal during a liquidation may result in a lower amount of assets withdrawn than if the withdrawal is performed after the liquidation is finalized and some or all losses are recovered.

 Over the duration of each withdrawal window, the total amount of assets required to satisfy all withdrawals taking place in that window will be continuously locked (using the current exchange rate).
 This amount of assets will remain available in the pool for the purpose of satisfying pending withdrawals and will not be at the disposal of the pool delegate when funding new loans.
 This mechanism ensure liquidity providers have a chance to withdraw their assets during each withdrawal window.